 36. A transparent and open procurement procedure should be conducted to select the evaluation team, i.e., independent consultants, in alignment with CI's Procurement Policy.
+The procurement process should be facilitated by an independent external procurement specialist in accordance to CI's Procurement Policy.
 The evaluation team should have appropriate expertise in research methods, evaluation reporting procedures, and the technical subject matter relevant to the project.
 The team should be independent from policy making or management decisions associated with project activities and have no conflict of interest with CI business.
 Any conflicts of interests or potential biases should be declared.
 Evaluators should also be knowledgeable about GEF operational programs and strategies and about relevant GEF policies, such as those on project life cycle, M&E, incremental costs, fiduciary standards and environmental and social safeguards.